Jacqueline-Esbri/Pewlett-Hackard-Analysis/README.md

 ## Results

 The beginning of the analysis showed that there were 300,025 employees listed on the company's record.
 We then counted the employees eligible for retirement out of that list, and the result found 41,380 eligible employees.
-However, after employee's list was updated by counting current employees, it showed that 36,619 were eligible for retirement.
+After the employees' list was updated by counting current employees, it showed that 36,619 were eligible for retirement.

 However, after performing further analysis, it was found that the number of employees eligible for retirement by titles was more that double (90,398).
 It was also interesting to note that there were five listed managers for nine departments.
 At the end of the analysis, the mock company was provided with the following: